catmaid/CATMAID/sphinx-doc/source/contributing.rst

 developing a new API endpoint be sure to check related modules for reusable utilities.

+Back-end errors should always be signaled to the front-end with the help of Exceptions.
+Regardless whether an argument is missing, permissions are lacking or something went wrong otherwise.
+A dedicated middleware will catch them and return them in an expected format to the front-end.

 ..
     TODO: organization of controls/views, urls ("Where to look and where to add")
     TODO: basic overview of schema, esp. understanding how classinstance, etc.